 Points with low elevation have always a high distance to ridges.
-Therefore DIST_RIDGE can be correlated to ELE.
+DIST_RIDGE is correlated to ELE.
 The following graphic shows the histogram for points above 1800 m.

 Even if we select only points above 1800 m the risk significantly decreases with distance to ridge.